Materials-Consortia/OPTIMADE/optimade.rst

 Link Types
 ~~~~~~~~~~

-Each link has a :property:`link_type` attribute that specifies the type of the linked relation.
+Each link has a :field:`link_type` attribute that specifies the type of the linked relation.

-The :property:`link_type` MUST be one of the following values:
+The :field:`link_type` MUST be one of the following values:

 - :field-val:`child`: a link to another OPTIMADE implementation that MUST be within the same provider.
   This allows the creation of a tree-like structure of databases by pointing to children sub-databases.